 Diet and Nutrition in Crohn Disease Topic Guide

-Diet and Nutrition in Crohn's Disease: Crohn's disease presents many challenges for patients, particularly their dietary and nutritional needs.
+People with Crohn's disease have many challenges, particularly their dietary and nutritional needs.
 Some foods may aggravate symptoms, while other foods may not cause problems.
-Malnutrition is a concern with patients with Crohn's disease.
-High fiber foods, alcohol, and fatty foods may aggravate symptoms.
-Often, a TPN or parenteral nutrition or elemental diet may be recommended.
+Malnutrition is a concern with people with Crohn's disease.
+Foods that may aggravte symptoms include:

 Often, a parenteral nutrition (TPN) or elemental diet may be recommended to reduce symptoms of Crohn's disease.

 Crohn's disease (Crohn disease) is an inflammatory bowel disease (IBD), and is a chronic long-term inflammation of the digestive tract.
 The cause of Crohn's disease is unknown.
 Symptoms of Crohn's disease include